Whole foods and your hearing health

 Wash quinoa several times in water until clear.
-Combine water, quinoa and cinnamon sticks in small pot.
+Combine water, quinoa and cinnamon sticks in a small pot.
 Bring to boil.
 Reduce and cover.
 Cook until quinoa is fluffy; about 20 minutes.
 Remove cinnamon sticks.
-Serve quinoa immediately with berries, nuts and milk, if desired.
+Serve quinoa immediately with berries, nuts, and milk, if desired.

 Homemade spinach hummus with veggies and whole grain pita

 - 1 package Bob’s Red Mill garbanzo beans